Reg-ent℠ MIPS 2019 Reporting

 - Verify Opioid Treatment Agreement

-Please note, only practices that have an EHR that is certified to the 2014 or 2015 edition will be able to report the PI category.
+Please note, only practices that have an EHR that is certified to the 2015 edition will be able to report the PI category.
 Paper-based practices will be unable to report PI measures.
 To identify your EHR edition, click here.

 Reg-ent MIPS 2019 Improvement Activities (IA) Reporting